safeliquids/custom-music-discs/README.md

 a copy of the LICENSE document is insie the actual datapack folder so there is no need to manually copy it.

+## Acknowledgements
+The [Unofficial Minecraft Wiki](https://minecraft.wiki) has been a great resource when developing this datapack.

 ## Known Issues
 - if a custom disc is played during a server reload, the original record music is not stopped.